 Copy of the Statement of Need and Justification (for temporary rules only) signed by the Director

 Hard copy of the rules (including tables & charts) showing changes (strikeout/underline) – Turn off the track changes balloons (Tools, Option, Track changes, Balloons, delete check-mark in “Use balloons in print & web layout”) prior to printing and print the document on color copier so changes in red print are readily visible.
-Include copies of all tables/charts associated with a rule even if they haven’t been amended (only the text of the rule was amended).
+Include copies of all tables/charts associated with a rule even if they haven’t been amended (if there are multiple tables/charts associated with the rules, check with the agency rules coordinator regarding DEQ's policy).

 Return envelope addressed to the Agency Rules Coordinator (Larry McAllister).
 The address can be hand written.
 (See address above).